 + Operates on CO2 or Compressed Air

 The Kingman Spyder Sonix 2009 is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 The accuracy of this review is disputed.
 Please see discussion on the comments page.

 27 of 27 people found this review helpful.

 Brass Eagle and Piranha (both for just a day before i got this)

 gravity fed hopper

 12 oz co2